-Kristen grew up in the New York Finger Lakes and we also temporarily lived in the area when Mark immigrated to the US in 2019.
-We spent the majority of the pandemic photographing the beauty of this region and several our Finger Lakes photos can be found in Gestalten’s Great American Road Trip.
+Kristen grew up in the Finger Lakes and we temporarily lived in the area when Mark immigrated to the US in 2019.
+We spent the majority of the pandemic hiking and photographing state parks in the region, and the stunning Watkins Glen gorge trail was a place we couldn’t stop walking through.

 1. Watkins Glen State Park

 Watkins Glen State Park sits on a very long but narrow section of land surrounding Glen Creek and it empties into the southernmost tip of Seneca Lake.
-The park features 19 plunging waterfalls as they flow through the natural gorge surrounded by beautiful stone staircases and bridges.
+The park features 19 plunging waterfalls flowing through the natural gorge, which is surrounded by beautiful stone staircases and bridges.

-We love walking the 1.5 mile Gorge Trail to the stunning Rainbow Falls which you can see in our photo above.
-If this is your first time in Watkins Glen, this is our top recommendation.
+We love walking the Watkins Glen Gorge Trail to the stunning Rainbow Falls (see our photo above).
+If this is your first time in Watkins Glen, the gorge trail is our top recommendation.

-The parking lot for the state park is right off Franklin Street and there is an overflow parking lot across the street.
+The parking lot for the state park is right off Franklin Street and there’s an overflow parking lot across the street.
 In addition to the gorge trail, you can hike one of the two rim trails, swim in the Olympic sized swimming pool, enjoy a picnic or go camping.

 2. Watkins Glen International